macaroonforu/Savvy-Scooper/README.md

 ## Description

-A simple Arduino robot developed at the 2024 UTRA Hacks hackathon on January 21, 2024 that travels in zig-zags, stops and turns on a red LED when an infared sensor is obstructed, performs a scooping motion with a strainer to pick up garbage, then resumes zig-zag movement and turns off the red LED when the sensor stops being obstructed.
+A simple Arduino robot developed at UTRA Hacks on January 21, 2024 for the purpose of cleaning up garbage on sandy beaches.
+It travels in zig-zags, stops and turns on a red LED when an infared sensor is obstructed, performs a scooping motion with a strainer, then resumes zig-zag movement and turns off the red LED when the sensor stops being obstructed.

 <div  align=center>
 	<img src="https://github.com/macaroonforu/Savvy-Scooper/assets/121368271/7748728d-d37c-4e32-9c0c-401a647a78d8">